varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   .. ban regexps
+   .. ban regex

    Banning in the context of Varnish refers to adding a *ban expression* that prohibits Varnish to serve certain objects from the cache.
-   Ban expressions are more useful when using regular expressions.
+   Ban expressions are more useful when using regular-expressions.

    .. making cached objects obsolete